lef237/go-wikipedia-popular-articles/README.md

 go run main.go
 ```

-When you want to get the past articles.
-You have to format the date as "YYYY-MM-DD".
+When you want to get the english articles, you can use the `-lang` option.
 ```
-go run main.go -date "2020-01-01"
+go run main.go -lang en
 ```